Frequently asked questions

 MY AFTERCARE METHOD a whirl.

-As a general rule, if you have a viral infection, you need your immunities to focus on getting healthy and fighting the existing issues you already face, not healing a new tattoo.
+As a general rule, if you have any life-threatening viral infection, you need your immunities to focus on getting healthy and fighting the existing issues you already face, not healing a new tattoo.

 The world may never get back to "normal", but we now know how to fight and starve diseases utilizing these basic principles:

-For the immediate future, let's all support each other by being cautious, staying safe, and focusing on what truly matters.
-Your tattoo can wait.
+For the immediate future, let's all support each other by being cautious, staying safe, respecting each other's personal decisions, and focusing on what truly matters.

 sterilizing the things we contact